skojaku/core-periphery-detection/docs/source/index.rst

 This package contains algorithms for detecting core-periphery structure in networks.
 All algorithms are implemented in Python, with speed accelerations by numba, and can be used with a small coding effort.

+See the `project page <https://github.com/skojaku/core-periphery-detection>`_ for the usage of this package.

 Installation
 ************